GaoangLiu/webscraping/README.md

 For those who wish to **download books without donating money** may found this repo useful.
 The very original intention is seeking a method to acquire more credits without opening my browser each day.
 This can be achieved smoothly with Python `requests`  + `urllib`, as shown in the codes ([readfree.py](./readfree/readfree.py)) .

 The idea is simple: 1.
 Log in my account -> 2. save cookies locally -> 3. load cookies and visit the webpage in background everyday.
-The login part is easy to implement, the captcha-recognizing thing, however, is the most difficult part and remains incompetent (`tesseract` is helpful but the recognizing result is unsatisfactory).
-Training  `tesseract` for better rate is a great idea, but beyong my original intention to keep things simple and convenient.
+The login part is easy to implement, the captcha-recognizing thing, however, is most difficult and remains incompetent (`tesseract` is helpful but the recognizing result is unsatisfactory).
+Training  `tesseract` for better rate is a great idea, but beyong my original intention of keeping things simple and convenient.

 I also extend the script with two subroutines to search more information from the website, such as checking out the hot books or getting info (book name, author, publisher, rating and introduction) of a single book.